Excel Basics Calculations Special Features

 Make sure your data is organized in the correct layout:

-- It should have a table layout, with no spaces between rows and columns, and no spaces between the headers and the rest of the table.
+• No spaces or empty rows: It should have a table layout, with no spaces between rows and columns, and no spaces or empty rows between the headers and the rest of the table.

-- When you select the chart’s data table, contain the headers in the selection, and don’t contain empty rows or columns.
+• Include the headers: When you select the chart’s data table, contain the headers inside the selection.

 Types of charts: